amaranth-lang/amaranth/docs/guide.rst

 ..
 TODO: FSM() should require keyword arguments, for good measure

-The reset state of the FSM can be provided when defining it using the :pc:`with m.FSM(reset="Name"):` argument.
+The reset state of the FSM can be provided when defining it using the :py:`with m.FSM(reset="Name"):` argument.
 If not provided, it is the first state in the order of definition.
 For example, this definition is equivalent to the one at the beginning of this section:

 .. testcode::

     with m.FSM(reset="Set Address"):
         ...

-The FSM belongs to a :ref:`clock domain <lang-domains>`, which is specified using the :pc:`with m.FSM(domain="dom")` argument.
+The FSM belongs to a :ref:`clock domain <lang-domains>`, which is specified using the :py:`with m.FSM(domain="dom")` argument.
 If not specified, it is the ``sync`` domain.
 For example, this definition is equivalent to the one at the beginning of this section:

 .. testcode::

     with m.FSM(domain="sync"):
         ...

-To determine (from code that is outside the FSM definition) whether it is currently in a particular state, the FSM can be captured; its :pc:`.ongoing("Name")` method returns a value that is true whenever the FSM is in the corresponding state.
+To determine (from code that is outside the FSM definition) whether it is currently in a particular state, the FSM can be captured; its :py:`.ongoing("Name")` method returns a value that is true whenever the FSM is in the corresponding state.
 For example:

 .. testcode::